RickStrahl/Westwind.ApplicationConfiguration/Readme.md

 ##Multiple Configuration Stores
-To create multiple configuration stores simply create multiple classes and access each class.
+To create multiple configuration stores simply create multiple classes and access each class individually.
+A single app can easily have multiple configuration classes to separate distinct sections or tasks within an application.
 Ideally you store the configuration objects on a global static instance like this:

 	App.Configuration = new MyApplicationConfiguration(null);
 	App.AdminConfiguration = new AdminConfiguration(null);

-This allows for nice compartmentalization of configuration settings and also allows multiple components/assemblies to have their own private configuration settings.
+This allows for nice compartmentalization of configuration settings and also for multiple components/assemblies to have their own private configuration settings.

 ## Class Structure